djmax008/Jiajun-Cary-Duan/content/publication/2012PESGM/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In Proceediongs of *Power and Energy Society (PES) GEneral Meeting*, IEEE." publication_short = "In *PESGM*"
+publication = "IEEE Transactions on Smart Grid" publication_short = "In *TSG*"

 # Abstract and optional shortened version.
-abstract = "The problem of modeling and stochastic optimization for home energy management is considered.
-Several different types of load classes are discussed, including heating, ventilation, and air conditioning unit, plug-in hybrid electric vehicle, and deferrable loads such as washer and dryer.
-A first-order thermal dynamic model is extracted and validated using real measurements collected over an eight months time span.
-A mixed integer multi-time scale stochastic optimization is formulated for the scheduling of loads of different characteristics.
-A model predictive control based heuristic is proposed.
-Numerical simulations coupled with real data measurements are used for performance evaluation and comparison studies." abstract_short = "The problem of modeling and stochastic optimization for home energy management is considered. "
+abstract = "The installation of phasor measurement units brings about system-wide synchronized real-time measurements, which makes advanced closed-loop control of wide-area power systems (WAPSs) possible.
+In addition to uncertainties with the physical system, network imperfections are also critical for control performance and even stability of the system.
+This paper targets at wide-area damping control of WAPS under both physical and cyber uncertainties.
+The cyber uncertainties addressed in this paper include both communication delay and package dropout.
+First, a linearized WAPS model is developed with considerations of random control signal arrivals.
+Then, a Q-learning-based control algorithm is designed to learn the optimal control under both physical and cyber uncertainties.
+Finally, to further counteract the communication uncertainties between the control center and actuators, a novel control law is designed based on the statistical analysis to make the long-term control performance approach that under ideal communications.
+The designed control algorithm is tested with both simplified linear model and detailed nonlinear model of WAPSs.
+Simulation results demonstrate the effectiveness of the designed algorithm." abstract_short = "This paper targets at wide-area damping control of WAPS under both physical and cyber uncertainties. "

 # Is this a selected publication? (true/false)
-selected = false
+selected = ture

 # Projects (optional).
 #   Associate this publication with one or more of your projects.